iodigital-com/io-technology/data/blog/the-view-transitions-api.md

 ---
-title: 'The View Transitions API: Enhancing the feel of the web'
+title: 'The _View Transitions API_: Enhancing the feel of the web'
 date: '2023-04-11'
 tags: ['frontend']
 images: ['/articles/view-transitions-api/view-transitions-api-demo.webp']